-In light of the foregoing, Henkel Corporation specifically disclaims all warranties of merchantability or fitness for a particular purpose arising from sale or use of LOCTITE products.
+In light of the foregoing, Henkel Corporation specifically disclaims all warranties of merchantability or fitness for a particular purpose arising from sale or use of LOCTITE® products.
 Henkel specifically disclaims any liability for consequential or incidental damages of any kind, including lost profits.
-The discussion herein of various design criteria is not to be interpreted as representation that they are free from domination of patents owned by others or as a license under any Henkel patents which may cover such processes or compositions.
-We recommend that each prospective user test the proposed application in its manufacturing process using this data as a guide.
+The discussion herein of various design criteria is not to be interpreted as representation that they are free from domination of patents this data as a guide.
 The products and processes in this guide may be covered by one or more United States or foreign patents or patent applications.
+Except as otherwise noted, all trademarks in this catalog are trademarks of Henkel Corporation in the U.S. and elsewhere.